oTree-org/oTree/_docs/tutorial.md

 If you are using the launcher, click the button equivalents to these commands.

 Then open your browser to [http://127.0.0.1:8000](http://127.0.0.1:8000) to play the game.

+# Part 3: Matching pennies

+We will now create a "Matching pennies" game with the following features:

+* 4 rounds
+* The roles of the players will be reversed halfway through
+* In each round, a "history box" will display the results of previous rounds
+* A random round will be chosen for payment